GrahamDumpleton/wrapt/docs/decorators.rst

 Processing Function Arguments
 -----------------------------

-The original set of positionl arguments and keyword arguments supplied when the decorated function is called will be passed in the ``args`` and ``kwargs`` arguments.
+The original set of positional arguments and keyword arguments supplied when the decorated function is called will be passed in the ``args`` and ``kwargs`` arguments.